haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 Turn on and off models (by clicking on the name in the right panel).

 <a class="prompt prompt-question">
-Can you identify any cluster that ressembles the crystal structure?<br>
+Can you identify any cluster that resembles the crystal structure?<br>
 </a>
 <a class="prompt prompt-question">
 If this the case, what is the rank of that cluster in the HADDOCK ranking?<br>